Eco Friendly Cleaning Post-Holiday

 Eco Friendly Cleaning Christmas Morning

-- Wrapping paper: First - don't burn it in the fireplace.
+- Wrapping paper: First, don't burn it in the fireplace.
 The inks on some of the wraps cause toxic fumes when burned.
-Secondly, don't toss it.
+Second, don't toss it.
 Much of the gift wrap (at least that on adult gifts) can be folded or rolled and used again next year.
-Wrap that's torn or crumpled can be saved for children's art projects.
+Torn or crumpled wrap can be saved for children's art projects.

 - Holiday Cards: